 Our advice can be applied to many areas.
 Start with the basics:

-- Create a discipline strategy (home and childcare, for example
+- Create a discipline strategy (home and childcare, for example, use chore charts or reward charts)

 - Although this seems like a small list, it actually includes a lot!